-- (a) Ally Bank is a component of the total column. - (b) Ally Bank has an advance agreement with the FHLB, and had assets pledged to secure borrowings that were restricted as collateral to the FHLB totaling \$18.0 billion and \$20.0 billion at December 31, 2021, and December 31, 2020, respectively.
+- (b) All restricted assets are those of Ally Bank. - (c) Ally Bank has an advance agreement with the FHLB, and had assets pledged to secure borrowings that were restricted as collateral to the FHLB totaling \$27.0 billion and \$18.0 billion at December 31, 2022, and December 31, 2021, respectively.
 These assets were composed primarily of consumer mortgage finance receivables and loans.
-Ally Bank has access to the FRB Discount Window and had assets pledged and restricted as collateral to the FRB totaling \$2.4 billion at both December 31, 2021, and December 31, 2020.
+Ally Bank has access to the FRB Discount Window and had assets pledged and restricted as collateral to the FRB totaling \$2.4 billion at both December 31, 2022, and December 31, 2021.
 These assets were composed of consumer automotive finance receivables and loans.
-Availability under these programs is only for the operations of Ally Bank and cannot be used to fund the operations or liabilities of Ally or its other subsidiaries. - (c) Excludes restricted cash and cash reserves for securitization trusts recorded within other assets on the Consolidated Balance Sheet.
-Refer to Note 13 for additional information
+Availability under these programs is only for the operations of Ally Bank and cannot be used to fund the operations or liabilities of Ally or its other subsidiaries. - (d) Excludes restricted cash and cash reserves for securitization trusts recorded within other assets on the Consolidated Balance Sheet.
+Refer to Note 13 for additional information. - (e) Includes \$2.4 billion of short-term borrowings at December 31, 2022.